evisdrenova/gpt-rs/blog.md

 Once we have the dot product, we push that into our vector and keep moving forward.

 Lastly, we convert our vector back to a Tensor.
-We could be more efficient in this function but honestly I think this is much clearer.

 Once we do all of that and print our attention matrix, we get: